 Regulatory Investigation – Wholesale of Foods Company – Turnover £8m

 The company was visited by the local council following reports of a rodent problem at their premises.
-After numerous visits/warnings the council issued a Summons against the company and two directors alleging a number of offences in relation to food hygiene in breach of Regulation 19 of the Food Safety and Hygiene Regulations 2013.
-The Company entered a guilty plea to the charges raised on the condition that the charges against the two individuals were dropped.
-This was agreed with minor fines paid by the company.
+After numerous visits/warnings the council issued a summons against the company and two directors alleging a number of offences in relation to food hygiene in breach of Regulation 19 of the Food Safety and Hygiene Regulations 2013.
+The Company entered a guilty plea to the charges, on the condition that the charges against the two individuals were dropped.
+This was agreed, and minor fines were paid by the company.